Soft and hard credit checks explained

 If you don’t know your credit score you won’t have the full picture when it comes to your finances.

-A poor credit score may mean you won’t get the best deals and you could even be rejected for credit cards, loans and mortgages.
+A poor credit score may mean you won’t get the best deals or most favourable interest rates available.
+And you could be rejected for credit cards, personal loans and mortgages.

 You can check your credit score for free with MoneySuperMarket’s Credit Monitor.
 It will help you spot and correct any errors and provide hints and tips on how to improve your rating.